-&lt;sup>27 Section 88(2) of the NEL.
+$^{^{28}}$ Section 88(2) of the NEL.

-• Promote changes that are likely to be robust over the longer term - other things being equal, the Rules for the dispatch and pricing of the market should be sufficiently stable and predictable to enable participants to plan and make both short and long term decisions.
+- Promote transparency and predictability in the operation of the NEM to the extent that intervention in the market is required, it should be based on, and applied according to, transparent criteria; - Promote a proportionate response to the problem identified a proportionate response should seek to address the most material and enduring problem but should not try to address smaller less-material problems, possibly pre-empting other market-based responses; and - Promote changes that are likely to be robust over the longer term other things being equal, the Rules for the dispatch and pricing of the market should be sufficiently stable and predictable to enable participants to plan and make both short and long term decisions.